 For more details, read the full post here.

-Those interested in participating in 2018 will find information posted here on September 1st.
+Registration opens soon for those interested in participating in 2018.
 We ask that participants stay for a minimum of two weeks digging, and we encourage everyone to join us for the interim week as well.
 Many of our participants stay for four or five weeks.
 We encourage all our staff and diggers to stay at the Knight’s Palace Hotel in the Old City where we obtain special rates for our team.